aridjayarecipes/cutesrecipes.web.app/content/post/2295-step-by-step-guide-to-make-speedy-strawberry-iced-tea.md

 1. Prepare  Garni Basil sping, Lemon

 In this strawberry iced tea, you simply combine brewed iced tea (use black tea, green tea, herbal.) with the fresh flavor of strawberries by using a homemade strawberry syrup made from scratch!
 How to Make Strawberry Iced Tea.
-The perfect temperature for f you don&#39;t have a temperature.
+The perfect temperature for f you don't have a temperature.
 Bourbon Strawberry Iced Tea is the drink your summer needs.

 <!--inarticleads2-->